adrienverge/openfortivpn/README.md

   trusted-cert = e46d4aff08ba6914e64daa85bc6112a422fa7ce16631bff0b592a28556f993db
   ```

-* For the full list of config options, see the `CONFIG FILE` section of
+* For the full list of config options, see the `CONFIGURATION` section of
   ```
   man openfortivpn
   ```